GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Custom Query Row Validations

-(Note: Row hash validation is currently only supported for BigQuery, Teradata, and Impala/Hive.
+(Note: Custom query row validation is currently only supported for BigQuery, Teradata, SQL Server, and Impala/Hive.
 Struct and array data types are not currently supported.)

 Below is the command syntax for row validations.
 In order to run row level